NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 + If a line satisfies none of these then it can be ignored.
 + If it satisfies both points within the firing cone then we take both the start and end points.
 + If a line satisfies only one point within the firing cone then the line must also intersect with the firing cone.
 We then take the point within the firing cone and the point of intersection.
-+ If a line intersect the firing cone at two points then we take both points of intersection.
++ If a line intersects the firing cone at two points then we take both points of intersection.

+This leaves us with a list of lines that fall within the firing cone.

+Finding whether a point falls within the firing cone is done by calculating the barycentric coordinates of the point in relation to the triangle formed between the two points on the defender and the single point on the attacker.
+If alpha beta and gamma are all between 0 and 1, then that point falls within the triangle.

+Finding whether a line intersects with the firing cone is a bit trickier.
+Finding the intersection of a line and another line is easy.
+However, finding the intersection between two line segments is more complicated.

+#todo("barycentric coordinate explanation")

-==== Obsucring and visible
+==== Obscuring

 ==== Cover